 While submitting a revised manuscript, contributors are requested to include, along with single copy of the final revised manuscript, a copy of the revised manuscript with the changes underlined in red and with the point to point clarification to each comment.
 The manuscript number should be written on each of these documents.

-If the manuscript is submitted online, the contributors’ form and copyright transfer form has to be submitted in original with the signatures of all the contributors within two weeks from submission and scanned copy can be submitted while online submisison.
+If the manuscript is submitted online, the contributors’ form and copyright transfer form has to be submitted in original with the signatures of all the contributors within two weeks from submission and scanned copy can be submitted while online submission.
 Hard copies of the images, for articles submitted online, should be sent to the journal office at the time of submission of a revised manuscript.

-CHECK LIST
+CHECK LIST (details on JPAHS website)

-While submitting your manuscript to JPAHS please make sure you have submitted following documents:
+While submitting your manuscript to JPAHS please make sure you have submitted all documents as per checklist:

-Forwarding Letter

-Authorship

-Declaration

-Manuscript

-Forwarding letter

-Signed by all contributors

-Previous publication / presentations mentioned

-Source of funding mentioned

-Conflicts of interest disclosed

-Authors

-Complete author information

-Author for correspondence, with e-mail and tel. no.

-Identity not revealed in paper except title page (e.g. name of the institute in material and methods, citing previous study as ‘our study’, names on figure labels, name of institute in photographs, etc.)

-Presentation and format

-Single spacing

-Margins 2.5 cm from all four sides

-Title page contains all the desired information (vide supra)

-Running title provided (not more than 50 characters)

-Abstract page contains the full title of the manuscript

-Abstract provided (not more than 150 words for case reports and 250 words for original articles)

-Structured abstract provided for an original article

-Key words provided (three or more in alphabetical order, each word in small case)

-Introduction of 100-250 words as per types of manuscript

-Headings in title case (not ALL CAPITALS, not underlined)

-References cited in superscript in the text without brackets

-References 5-100 according to the journal’s instructions

-Language and grammar

-Uniformly American English (mention if you use (or British but do not mix up)

-Abbreviations spelt out in full for the first time

-Numerals from 1 to 10 spelt out

-Numerals at the beginning of the sentence spelt out

-Tables and figures

-Number within specified limits.

-No repetition of data in tables/graphs and in text

-Actual numbers from which graphs drawn, provided

-Figures necessary and of good quality (colour)

-Table and figure numbers in Arabic letters (not Roman)

-Labels pasted on back of the photographs (no names written)

-Figure legends provided (not more than 40 words)

-Patients’ privacy maintained (if not, written permission enclosed)

-Credit note for borrowed figures/tables provided